-If you would like to visit our shop, we are open Tuesdays to Saturdays, 10am to 4pm.
-Please note, our shop will be closed for staff holidays from Tuesday 31 August and re-open Tuesday 28 September.
+If you would like to visit our shop, we are open Thursdays, Fridays and Saturdays 10am to 4pm.
+Please to note we are closed Friday 03 and Saturday 04 December.

 We are situated in the pretty semi-rural village of Walton, south of Wakefield city centre, and we are easy to visit by car, train, bus, cycle or a lovely walk.
 There are plenty of places of interest near us, to make a day of it, but we can’t imagine anything more interesting than our book shop!